List of Afghan submissions for the Academy Award for Best International Feature Film

+As of 2025, Afghanistan has submitted fourteen films, but none of them were nominated.

+The country started to submit films for the category after the fall of the Taliban regime in 2001, participating regularly until the end of the American occupation and the subsequent Taliban recapture of power by 2020/2021.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Afghanistan for review by the Academy for the award by year and the respective Academy Awards ceremony.